HIRING STATUS: ACCEPTING APPLICATIONS

 Bridgeport, CA 93517

-The Public Safety Officer, under supervision, supervises the conduct of prisoners at county holding facilities.
+The Public Safety Officer, is a dualed trained position in both custody and dispatch,under supervision, supervises the conduct of prisoners at county holding facilities.
 The Public Safety Officer assists with and performs booking and screening procedures; assists with the transportation of prisoners; receives and transmits radio and telephone communications and dispatches law enforcement and other public safety personnel.
 The Public Safety Officer answers questions concerning prisoners and inmates status.
 This is an entry-level position in the Public Safety Officer series.
 Incumbents perform many assignments in a training and learning capacity.
 When sufficient job knowledge and work performance have been demonstrated, and completed, an incumbent may be promoted to the level of Public Safety Officer II.

 Example of Duties